edubart/nelua-lang/docs/pages/overview.md

 print(fib(10)) -- outputs: 55
 ```

-Function that does recursive calls itself must **explicit set the return type**,
+Function that do recursive calls must **explicitly set the return type**,
 i.e, the compiler cannot deduce the return type.
 {:.alert.alert-warning}

 ### Multiple returns

-Functions can have multiple returns like in Lua:
+Functions can have multiple return values as in Lua:

 ```nelua
 local function get_multiple()